 Ministry’s Lay Leader: Emojean Kyle

 Have we missed something?

 Often, ministries within congregations begin by a parishioner having a passion to serve in a particular area.
-If you are feeling called to a ministry not currently offered, please talk with Father Applegate or Deacon Mary.
+If you are feeling called to a ministry not currently offered, please talk with Deacon Mary Raysa.

 Whom do we serve?